-Designing a web-page is not a Herculean task anymore.
+Designing a web page is not a Herculean task anymore.
 There are e-commerce portals with great landing pages designed to attract customers.
-However, the route traced by a customer on a e-commerce website determines the performance of the website.
-Clickstream or clickpaths, define the path that visitors choose while navigating through a site.
+However, the route traced by a customer on an e-commerce website determines the performance of the website.
+Clickstreams or clickpaths, define the path that visitors choose while navigating through a site.
 Analyzing the same helps one design actions to improve the performance of the site.
-The e-commerce industry invests heavily on clickstream analytics, to study the behavior of their customers and the website.
+The e-commerce industry invests heavily in clickstream analytics, to study the behavior of their customers and the website.

 What is Clickstream Analytics?

-- What is the most efficient path for a site visitor to research a product, and eventually buy it? ( most efficient route for the maximum Conversion rate)
+- What is the most efficient path for a site visitor to research a product, and eventually buy it? (the most efficient route for the maximum Conversion rate)

 - What products do visitors tend to buy together, and what are they most likely to buy in the future?
 (Product bundling and consecutive marketing campaigns)

 - Where should I spend resources on fixing or enhancing the user experience on my website?
-(Wensite optimization)
+(Website optimization)

 How do you use clickstream analytics for your website?

 There are various tools that can analyze your clickpaths for you.
 Most technologies work on the same principle to parse large amounts of unstructured events into log files.
-These log files are then used to derive patterns and trends on customer-tendencies.
+These log files are then used to derive patterns and trends in customer tendencies.
 Most tools have 2 basic elements to their structure: